-It’s important to speak up when you’re feeling sexually and/or emotionally disconnected from one another, so you can find ways to reconnect and re-establish your secure bond.
+It’s important to speak up when you’re feeling sexual and/or emotionally disconnected from one another, so you can find ways to reconnect and re-establish your secure bond.
 When you are experiencing different desire levels, you can consider the following:

 - try to go to bed at the same time and rise at the same time, so you’re on the same schedule

 - if you can’t go to bed together, have the partner that goes to bed later go in a ‘tuck’ the other partner in- this is sacred connection time